heyteresagreen/digital-garden/POSTING.md

 npm start          # → http://localhost:8080, live-reloads on save
 ```

+## Updating "In progress" on the Books page

+Edit the **"Books in progress"** note in Obsidian (it's embedded in your Books
+dashboard) and publish it like any other note.
+Its `snippet: books-in-progress`
+frontmatter means it renders at the top of /books/ instead of becoming a post.

 ## Special pages

 - **About** and **Now** live at `src/site/notes/About.md` and `Now.md`.
 They have